The 4 diamond criterias

 Diamonds are also classified by colour.
 Since the most sought-after colour is colourless, or the absence of colour, the less coloured the diamond , the higher its value.
 According to the diamond coloured classification scale published by the GIA (Gemological Institute of America), diamonds are classified from colourless to coloured (from white to yellow to brown) using the different letters of the alphabet.
 The colour-grading begins with the letter D, which represents the colourless and continues to the letter Z, according to the growing presence of colour.
 Thus, the perfect note for a diamond is not an A, but a D!
 Part of a separate class, "fancy" coloured diamonds can have very high value given their rarity and colour intensity.

-Because they form deep in the earth, most diamonds contain internal foreign bodies, called inclusions, and external defects.
-In the vast majority of cases, the inclusions are caused by small black carbon crystals that can become trapped during the formation of the diamond.
+Because they form deeply in the earth, most diamonds contain internal foreign bodies, called inclusions, and external defects.
+In the vast majority of cases, the inclusions are caused by small black carbon crystals that can be trapped when forming diamonds.
 Diamonds with very few foreign bodies are rarer and, of course, will see their value increased.
 Using the International Diamond ™ classification system, created by GIA, we classify diamonds by category of clarity.
-In the determination of purity, we must consider the position, quantity, size, colour and nature of the impurities visible under enlargement 10 times.
+In the determination of clarity, we must consider the position, quantity, size, color and nature of the impurities visible under 10x magnification.

-The weight of a diamond is one of the determining elements of its price.
+The weight of diamonds is one of the determining elements of its price.
 The measurement unit used to determine the weight of a diamond is the carat.
-A carat is divided into 100 points; thus, a 25-point diamond is equivalent to a quarter of a carat, and a 50-point is equivalent to half a carat.
+A carat is divided into 100 points; Thus, a 25 points diamond is equivalent to a quarter of a carat, and a 50 points is equivalent to half a carat.
 Large stones being rare, the price of a diamond evolves exponentially depending on its weight.

 Natural Diamonds